Inside: Do you need a LinkedIn profile makeover? Use these tips to update your LinkedIn profile and land a job you love!

 If you don’t have a professional headshot or a professional-looking photo that only has you in it, no awkward cropping, you can DIY this.
-Put on a professional top and step out into some natural light with your partner or a physically distanced friend.
+Put on a professional top and step out into some natural light with your partner or friend.
 Take the photo with a neutral background, focusing on your chest on up.

 I suggest outside instead of in front of a blank wall because indoor lighting can be harsh and that white wall can make your photo look a bit like a passport photo.
 But if you have a cool wall and good light inside your house, go for it!

 A lot of people skip the cover photo on LinkedIn, but if you’re going to do a LinkedIn makeover let’s get it done right!